TomLab01/hangman-game/README.md

 TODO :
 * fix bug hover keyboard when restarting the game
 * use ... for default attributes !!!
-* create field only for VICTORY/DEFEAT beacuse cannot update the counter !!! but working for VICTORY !!!.....
 * add real keyboard action
 * test render of the screen with useEffect and console.log("hey")
 * use let instead of var to declare block scoped variables
-* useContext
 * useRef to access DOM elements
 * push on my github (after cleaning the README and adding a .gitignore)